Anuradha Pal

 Anuradha Pal is an Indian tabla player and composer who performs Indian classical music.
 She is the founder of Stree Shakti, an all-female classical music ensemble established in 1996.

 Early life

-Pal was born in Mumbai, on 8 May 1975 to Devinder Pal and Ila Pal.
-Her father worked in the pharmaceutical industry, while her mother was a painter and a writer.
-She trained on the tabla under Ustad Alla Rakha and Ustad Zakir Hussain, both of whom were associated with the Punjab Gharana playing technique.
+Pal trained on the tabla under Ustad Alla Rakha and Ustad Zakir Hussain, both of whom were associated with the Punjab Gharana playing technique.

 Career

 Pal began accompanying Hindustani and Carnatic classical vocalists, instrumentalists, and dancers at age 13.
 By age 15, she was performing alongside her teachers.

-In 2024, she was honoured with the Global Women in Music Award by the Indian Council for Cultural Relations (ICCR).